GLEECBTC/komodo-docs-mdx/postman/generated/NOTES.md

 #### Missing methods

-If a method is missing from the `kdf_methods_v2.json`/`kdf_methods_legacy.json` files, it will be reported as missing in `postman/generated/reports/missing_methods.json` (TODO: Currently this report is empty.
-We need to craft a way to figure this out from existing docs).
+If a method is missing from the `kdf_methods_v2.json`/`kdf_methods_legacy.json` files, it will be reported as missing in split files:
+`postman/generated/reports/missing_methods_v2.json` and `postman/generated/reports/missing_methods_legacy.json`.

 #### Missing requests

-Any request key detected in the param tables or responses json files, but not seen in the request json files, will be reported as missing in `postman/generated/reports/missing_requests.json` as a simple list for each version.
+Any request key detected in the param tables or responses json files, but not seen in the request json files, will be reported as missing in
+`postman/generated/reports/missing_requests_v2.json` and `postman/generated/reports/missing_requests_legacy.json`.

 ```json
 {